Close Menu

 What is the currency used in the Holy Land?

 The currency used in Israel is the Israeli New Shekel (ILS).
 The Palestinian Territories use the Palestinian New Shekel (PSH), which is pegged to the Israeli Shekel.
-(See Also: Best Time To Visit Cairnes – Island Paradise)
+(See Also: Best Time to Visit Sorsogon – Discover the Perfect Weather)

 The Holy Land is a place of profound history, faith, and culture.
 By understanding the nuances of the climate, religious observances, and crowds, you can plan a pilgrimage that is both meaningful and enjoyable.
 Whether you seek spiritual reflection, historical exploration, or simply a glimpse into a fascinating world, the Holy Land offers an unforgettable experience.